 Frequently, when projects have lagged or deadlines have been missed, I look back and realize a factor was that the or individual didn’t fully grasp the importance or value of the to the agency or to the client.
 Again, right from kickoff, make sure that your knows how each piece of the fits together to achieve the end result, product, or , and highlight the importance of each milestone to your overall success.

 Sometimes it can be easy when you’re working on a million things to deemphasize the importance of one ticket.
 If a person has a sense of how their contribution affects the whole, they will often be more likely to deliver on time.
 This is another item you can add to your kickoff protocol – reinforce the idea that every small matters and the goals can’t be met without total buy-in from each player.

 5. Make Sure The Information Is Always Available

-As we all know, there are as many different kinds of software and systems for as there are managers – but one thing they should all have in common is a way for your to easily access information when they need it.
+As we all know, there are as many different kinds of resource management tools and systems for as there are managers – but one thing they should all have in common is a way for your to easily access information when they need it.
 This includes tasks, deadlines, and any other pertinent details to completing the well and on time.